Surety Bond Basics: Understanding Bond Terms

 When you hear the term “Contract Bonds”, what are most likely being referenced are Bid, Performance, and Payment Bonds.
 Bid bonds ensure that your customer will honor the terms of their bid if they are awarded a contract, and do not need to be renewed.
 These bonds will remain in effect from the moment your customer submits their bid to the moment the contract owner awards your customer the contract.
 Once your customer has been awarded the contract, they may be required to purchase performance and payment bonds to ensure they do a good job.
 Performance and payment bonds will remain in effect until the project has been completed, and depending on the language contained within the contract, as long as a year after the completion date.

 Fidelity bonds protect businesses and consumers from theft and are not required by any government agency.
-Since these bonds are not government required, there are no statutes outlining the term length.
-Fidelity coverage may be required for certain contracts (especially for janitorial and technology related services) and in these cases the bond would need to remain active for the duration of the contract.
+Since these bonds are not government-required, there are no statutes outlining the term length.
+Fidelity coverage may be required for certain contracts (especially for janitorial and technology-related services) and in these cases, the bond would need to remain active for the duration of the contract.

 If your customer is appointed by a court as a fiduciary responsible for managing an estate, the court may require them to provide a probate bond.
 Probate bonds ensure that your customer will uphold their fiduciary duties and will act in the best interests of the estate’s beneficiaries.
 These bonds are required to remain in effect for as long as your customer is an acting fiduciary and can only be closed when the appointed fiduciary is released from their obligation by the court.
-Depending on the nature of the estate, this period can range anywhere between a couple months to multiple years.
+Depending on the nature of the estate, this period can range anywhere between a couple of months to multiple years.

 What are Cancellation Provisions?

-Should a surety bond need to be cancelled, the surety company is required to provide notice to the obligee.
+Should a surety bond need to be canceled, the surety company is required to provide notice to the obligee.
 The obligee has set requirements for the timeline when the notice needs to be received prior to the cancellation being finalized.
-This period, known as a cancellation provision, is language contained within the bond form that allotts an amount of time where the bond is active after a request has been made to cancel it.
+This period, known as a cancellation provision, is language contained within the bond form that dictates the amount of time the bond is active after a request has been made to cancel it.
 Typically, cancellation provisions build in a 30 day notice requirement; however, we have seen cancellation provisions requiring up to 120 days notice.
 Additionally, bonds that require a release from the obligee cannot be cancelled until the obligee has released the bonded principal from their obligation.